whomper/EDOS/README.md

 ### View File / Sector / Memory
 A generic 80 byte viewer for files, sectors and memory addresses.

-The use is asked for the following info:
+The user is asked for the following info:
-- File - File name and starting position
+- File - File name and starting position in hex
 - Sector - Sector number in decimal
 - Memory - Memory address in Hex

-Once 80 bytes are displayed on screen, there are provisions to navigate forward or backwards (only for Sector and Memory).
+Once 80 bytes are displayed on screen, there are provisions to navigate forward or backwards (only for Sector and Memory) or to abort.

 ### Protect / Unprotect Files
 Performs files protect and unprotect using standard DOS file naming conventions

 ### Load / Save Binary File
 Loads or saves a binary file.
-Load will automatically executed loaded program if possible.
+Load will present the option whether to execute the loaded program.
 Save will save a memory range and will add a run address vector.

 ### Compare Files